-background: Tongue controls bolus during mastication, keeps the bolus in the oral cavity and generates pressure to direct the bolus through the hypopharynx.
-Decrease in tongue movement and strength can increase the oral and pharyngeal food residues.
+Background: The tongue controls the bolus during mastication, keeps the bolus in the oral cavity and generates pressure to direct the bolus through the hypopharynx.
+A decrease in tongue movement and strength can increase the oral and pharyngeal food residues.
 Food residues have the potential to increase the risk of dental caries.
-The aim of this study is to investigate the correlation between tongue strength in down syndromes and the prevalence of dental caries in individuals with Down syndrome.
+The aim of this study was to investigate the correlation between tongue strength and the prevalence of dental caries in individuals with Down syndrome.

 Methods: Sixteen children with Down syndrome participated in this cross sectional study; none of them had dysphagia and they had normal diet.
-The tongue strength was measured by Iowa Oral Performance Instrument (IOPI) and dental caries were assessed by Decayed – Missing –Filled Teeth Index (DMFT).
-A speech therapist performed the education and investigation of tongue strength.
-A dentist did the dental examination and filled the DMFT form.
+The tongue strength was measured using the Iowa Oral Performance Instrument (IOPI) and dental caries were assessed by Decayed – Missing –Filled Teeth Index (DMFT).
+A speech therapist measured and investigated tongue strength and a dentist did the dental examination and filled out the DMFT form.

-Conclusion: Tongue strength was very low in these children compared with the reports in literature.
-There was no correlation between the tongue strength and number of DMF and dmf The main reason is that dental problems such as caries are multi factorial problems.
-So that other factors except poor tongue strength can cause caries.
+Conclusion: Tongue strength was very low in these children compared with reports in the literature.
+There was no correlation between the tongue strength and number of DMF and dmf; the main reason is that the development of dental problems such as caries are multi factorial.
+In other word there are additional factors apart from poor tongue strength that can cause caries.